-Quantum logic is in the literature considered to be a logic, a partially ordered set, a lattice, a probabilistic structure, a modal structure,...
+Quantum logic is considered to be a logic, a partially ordered set, a lattice, a probabilistic structure, a modal structure, . . .
 All these structures share one thing: the Hilbert space is their common model.
-Therefore they are not really varieties of a basic Hilbertian structure but only different techniques available in approaching quantum measurements.
+Therefore they are not really varieties of a basic Hilbertian structure, but only different techniques available in approaching quantum measurements.

-The quantum structures differ significantly from the classical ones and therefore it has repeatedly been questioned whether we can smoothly apply logical, probabilistic, lattice and modal technique to quantum measurements.
-For, in quantum logic the distributivity, modularity, the object language Modus Ponens, and other classical "objectives" are lost, in quantum probability theory the Kolmogorovian axioms do not hold, etc., etc. The attempt to overcome the differences by declearing logics and probability theories empirical did not help much since that "move" could not make standard logical or probability methods any more applicable to quantum logic or to quantum probability theory.
-In fact, over the past 20 years we have been piling up more and more unanswered questions and apparently only answering these questions can help us to decide whether we can effectively use logical, modal, or lattice technique in elaborating quantum measurements.
+The quantum structures differ significantly from the classical ones and therefore it has repeatedly been questioned whether we can smoothly apply logical, probabilistic, lattice, and modal techniques to quantum measurements.
+For, in quantum logic the distributivity, modularity, the object language Modus Ponens, and other classical "objectives" are lost, in quantum probability theory the Kolmogorovian axioms do not hold, etc. The attempt to overcome the differences by declaring logics and probability theories empirical did not help much since that "move" could not make standard logical or probability methods any more applicable to quantum logic or to quantum probability theory.
+In fact, over the past 20 years we have been piling up more and more unanswered questions, and only by answering these questions can we decide whether we can effectively use logical, modal, or lattice techniques in elaborating quantum measurements.